BenU/rails-templates/README.markdown

 * set up for email with sendgrid
 * create rvm gemset
 * Add nifty generator gem or role own scaffold generator
+* refactor into more easilly digestible peices the currently horrible base.rb file.

 –